robsecord/Bloom/README.md

 Project has been submitted for judging, _HackMoney_ an [ETHGlobal](https://www.ethglobal.co/) hackathon.

 ## Next steps
+We see an opportunity for local governments and municipalities to boost the value of Bloom gift cards as part of their strategic economic response to the Coronavirus crisis.
+Essentially an easy way for them to present a monetary incentive to consumers.

 ## Contact
 Team formed by [Rob Secord](https://twitter.com/robsecord) - feel free to contact me!